cantaro86/Financial-Models-Numerical-Methods/README.md

 In this way, the reader will be able to immediately understand what I am talking about.

 These notes are for students in science, economics or finance who have followed at least one undergraduate course in financial mathematics and statistics.
-Self-taught students or practicioners should have read at least an introductiory books in financial mathematics.
+Self-taught students or practicioners should have read at least an introductiory book on financial mathematics.

 ### Why is it worth to read these notes?